holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 * ![](https://i.imgur.com/ji7oVPW.png) A **remove entry** instructs DHT validators to mark the original entry as deleted.

 * ![](https://i.imgur.com/sjzzntQ.png)
-An **update entry** carries updated data, instructs DHT validators to mark the original entry as updated, and has pointer to the new entry.
+An **update entry** carries updated data, and instructs DHT validators to mark the original entry as obsolete and point to the new entry.

 When you try to retrieve a DHT entry or link that's been removed, Holochain will give you an empty result.
 When you try to retrieve a DHT entry that's been updated, Holochain will traverse the chain of update pointers to the newest version, though your app can still retrieve the old entries if it chooses.